why Microvast Holdings Inc [MVST] is a Good Choice for Investors After New Price Target of $8.75

 Following the earnings press release, Microvast management will host a webcast and earnings conference call at 4:00 p.m.
 Central Time (5:00 p.m.
 Eastern Time) to discuss the business results and outlook.
 The webcast will be accessible from the Events & Presentations tab of Microvast’s investor relations website at https://ir.microvast.com.
 A replay will be available following the conclusion of the live event.

+The daily chart for MVST points out that the company has recorded -55.24% loss over the past six months.

-Compared to the average trading volume of 4.09M shares, MVST reached a trading volume of 9711188 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.21M shares, MVST reached to a volume of 11779857 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MVST shares is $8.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MVST stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.